FDA Issues Warning Against Honey-Based Sexual Supplements

 A Growing Danger

 These warnings come as the FDA’s list of tainted sexual enhancement products grows.
-In April, the FDA warned of close to a dozen other honey-based sexual supplements with hidden drugs.
+In April, the FDA warned of 18 other honey-based sexual supplements with hidden drugs.
 And in 2019, the FDA warned that sexual enhancement pills sold online could contain hidden ingredients like sildenafil, the active ingredient of Viagra.
+Again, FDA approvals of Cialis and Viagra are restricted to use under the supervision of a licensed health care professional.

 “It’s extremely important for men experiencing erectile dysfunction to talk to a doctor about their symptoms,” says Jack Jeng, M.D., Chief Medical Officer at Hone Health.
 “Erectile dysfunction is a risk marker for cardiovascular disease and may be caused by underlying problems like low testosterone.
 A doctor can review your medical history and order lab tests to determine the best course of action.
 If medication is appropriate, your doctor will provide a prescription and monitor for side effects and efficacy.”